bayush11/Caltech_SURF_2023/README.md

 # Machine Learning and Tracking

-Here I will provide the links and information that I found during the machine learning portion of my project
+Here I will provide the links and information that I found during the machine-learning portion of my project

-Firstly, here are the links that I have primiarly been using for my object tracking.
+Firstly, here are the links that I have primarily been using for my object tracking.

 1. Video that describes how to track objects: https://www.youtube.com/watch?v=FuvQ8Melz1o
-2. Video that describes how to create custom object detector (important as this detector will be used to track custom objects): https://www.youtube.com/watch?v=nOIVxi5yurE
+2. Video that describes how to create a custom object detector (important as this detector will be used to track custom objects): https://www.youtube.com/watch?v=nOIVxi5yurE
-3. Video that describes how to create custom dataset and train custom detection model: https://www.youtube.com/watch?v=mmj3nxGT2YQ
+3. Video that describes how to create the custom dataset and train a custom detection model: https://www.youtube.com/watch?v=mmj3nxGT2YQ

-All of these videos have links to the githubs that need to be accessed in order to complete the tracking.
+All of these videos have links to GitHub that need to be accessed in order to complete the tracking.

 # Training

-The tracking can be calssfiied into two sets: training the machine learning model and then using the trained model to track/detect objects.
-The link that I gave that shows how to make your own data/model will provide you links to not only make your own custom dataset, but also how to train your machine learning model.
+The tracking can be classified into two sets: training the machine learning model and then using the trained model to track/detect objects.
+The link that I gave that shows how to make your own data/model will provide you links to not only make your own custom dataset but also how to train your machine learning model.
 Use this to create your model properly.

 **NOTE: The training is done in google colab.
-After a hour or two, computing power will run out and ask you to buy stronger power for 10$ a month.
-DONT DO THIS.
-Instead, switch between google accounts and keep running your model through there.
-At one point you will exhaust your resouces for the day.
+After an hour or two, computing power will run out and ask you to buy stronger power for 10$ a month.
+DON'T DO THIS.
+Instead, switch between Google accounts and keep running your model through there.
+At one point you will exhaust your resources for the day.
 The computing power resets the next day**

 # Detecting and Tracking

 After your model is able to detect objects properly, use the first two links provided to use your trained model to track and train objects.
+Some area for potential error is that you are inputting the wrong number of classes or that you are using the wrong model.
+Please look up your errors online for this as there are plenty of resources that helped me to solve my issues.